followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxTreeList/1 Configuration/onEditingStart.md

 <!--typeFunctionParamName1_field5-->key<!--/typeFunctionParamName1_field5-->
 <!--typeFunctionParamType1_field5-->any<!--/typeFunctionParamType1_field5-->
 <!--typeFunctionParamDescription1_field5-->
-The row's key. </br>
+The row's key.
-The key of an added but not yet saved row is *undefined*.
+The key of an added but not yet saved row is **undefined**.
 <!--/typeFunctionParamDescription1_field5-->
 <!--typeFunctionParamName1_field6-->cancel<!--/typeFunctionParamName1_field6-->
 <!--typeFunctionParamType1_field6-->boolean<!--/typeFunctionParamType1_field6-->